Amaimersion/google-docs-utils/README.md

 GoogleDocsUtils.getLinesTextElements(): HTMLElement[];
 ```

-Return all text elements of all rendered editor pages.
+Returns all text elements of all rendered editor pages.
 Note that it also contains header text elements of every page, even if header is empty.

 ### getLinesText